Fox goose corn riddle: How to cross the river?

-A few months back while we were chatting with a young couple visiting our house, I offered the puzzle to their 7 year old restless son.
+A few months back while we were chatting with a young couple visiting our house, I offered the riddle to their 7 year old restless son.

 The child as well as a few of the adults took up the apparently mild challenge to solve the riddle (riddles are always intriguing, isn't it?).

 Next twenty minutes or so passed hilariously with possible solutions, queries and banters exchanged excitedly.